 Steve Wariner "The Ultimate Steve Wariner" (Universal/Hip-O, 2000)

 This collection does poor justice to young country smoothie Steve Wariner...
 It sticks to his big hits, sure, but those were the more prefab and sappy material, and this selection sells him short as a true country singer.
 This disc tracks Wariner's career from his breakout 1981 hit, "All Roads Lead To You," to more recent stuff in the 1990s.
 It highlights Wariner as a croony pop balladeer working in the country-rock medium, and his work is much like that of Vince Gill, who followed in his footsteps.
-But if you only picked up this best-of, it would be easy to get the impression that Wariner couldn't bust out of that mode and do anything that was much different.
+But if you only picked up this best-of, it would be easy to get the impression that Wariner couldn't bust out of that mode or do anything that was much different.
 The most vigorous song on here is a tame, prefab "rocker" like "Lynda," which is okay, but not much better than something by the likes of, say, Restless Heart, whereas a closer examination of Warnier's actual albums might yield a few weepy, pedal steel-drenched gems for the discerning hard country fan to groove on.
 I will say, though, that Wariner is often touted as a hotshot guitarist, but the mild-mannered leads he adds on a few of these tracks don't do much for me.
 This disc might give you the hits, but it doesn't provide a full picture of the artist himself.

 Steve Wariner "Down In Tennessee" (RCA, 1978) (LP)